SynapseWeb/PyReconstruct/readme.md

 # Documentation

-Documentation, including installation guide, quickstart, and manuals, can be found in this repo's wiki, by clicking on the wiki button above.
+Documentation, including installation guide, quickstart, and manuals, can be found in [this repo's wiki](https://github.com/SynapseWeb/PyReconstruct/wiki), by clicking on the link or the wiki button above.

 <a id="submitting-bug-reports-and-feature-requests"></a>